Jonathan-Llovet/learning-c/the-c-programming-language/01-a-tutorial-introduction/02-variables-and-arithmetic-expressions/README.md

 # Variables and Arithmetic Expressions

-The second program uses a Fahrenheit-Celsius temperature converter to show how to work with basic types, along with the `while` and `for` control structures for iterating over collections of items.
+The second program uses a Fahrenheit-Celsius temperature converter to show how to work with basic types, along with the `while` control structure for iterating over collections of items.

 ## Basic Types